hedronvision/bazel-compile-commands-extractor/ImplementationReadme.md

 Another good option would be having [extract.py](./extract.py) patch external paths, rather than pointing through a symlink.
 It could prepend paths starting with "external/" with the path of the symlink to get equivalent behavior.
 We only because it's also a handy way to browse the source code of external dependencies.

-It looks like long ago--and perhaps still inside Google--Bazel created such an `//external` symlink.
+It looks like long ago--and perhaps still inside Google—Bazel created such an `//external` symlink.
 Tulsi, Bazel's XCode helper, once needed the `//external` symlink in the workspace to properly pick up external dependencies.
 This is no longer true, though you can see some of the history [here](https://github.com/bazelbuild/tulsi/issues/164).

 ## Choice of Strategy for Listening To Bazel

 We're using bazel's [aquery ("action query")](https://docs.bazel.build/versions/master/aquery.html) subcommand to dump out all of the compiler invocations Bazel intends to use as part of a build.
 The key important features of aquery that make it the right choice are (1) that it operates over compile actions, so it directly gives us access to the configured compile invocations we need for compile_commands.json and (2) that it's comparatively really fast because it doesn't do a full build.

 Previously, we'd built things using [action_listeners](https://docs.bazel.build/versions/master/be/extra-actions.html).
 (The old, original implementation lives in our git history).
 Action listeners are good in that, like aquery, they directly listen at the level of compile actions.
 However, they can only be invoked at the same time as a full build.
-This makes the first generation *really* slow--like 30m instead of aquery's 30s.
+This makes the first generation *really* slow—like 30m instead of aquery's 30s.
 Rebuilds that should hit a warm cache are also slow (~10m) if you have multiple targets, which has to be an [unnecessary cache miss bug in Bazel](https://github.com/bazelbuild/bazel/issues/13029).
 You might be able to get around the 30m cold issue by suppressing build with [--nobuild](https://docs.bazel.build/versions/master/command-line-reference.html#flag--build), though we haven't tried it and it might disrupt the output protos or otherwise not work.
 (Only haven't tried because we switched implementations before finding the flag.)
 Another key downside compared to aquery is that action_listener output accumulates in the build tree, and there's no no way to tell which outputs are fresh.
 There's always the risk that stale output could bork your compile_commands.json, so you need to widen the user interface to include a cleaning step.
 An additional issue is future support: action listeners are marked as experimental in their docs and there are [occasional, stale references to deprecating them](https://github.com/bazelbuild/bazel/issues/4824).
 The main (but hopeful temporary) benefit of action listeners is that they auto-identify headers used by a given source file, which makes working around the [header commands inference issue](https://github.com/clangd/clangd/issues/519) easier.
 Another smaller benefit is that being integrated with building guarantees generated files have been generated.
 So while action_listeners can get the job done, they're slow and the abstraction is leaky and questionably supported.

 What you really don't want to do is use bazel query, cquery, or aspect if you want compile commands.
 The primary problem with each is that they crawl the graph of bazel targets (think graph nodes), rather than actually listening to the commands Bazel is going to invoke during its compile actions.
 We're trying to output compile commands, not graph nodes, and it's not a 1:1 relationship!
 The perils here are surfaced by Bazel platform transitions.
 In Bazel, rules often configure their dependencies through a mechanism known as transitions.
 Any of these node-at-a-time strategies will miss those dependency configurations, since they'll view the nodes as independent and won't know they're being compiled (possibly multiple times!) for different platforms.
 Both aspects and query have issues with select() statements, unlike cquery, which takes configuration into account (hence "configured query"->cquery).
 But aspects are particularly problematic because they only propagate along a named attribute (like "deps"), breaking the chain at things like genrules, which name things differently ("srcs" not "deps" for genrules).
-Bazel's IntelliJ/Android Studio adapter takes the aspects approach, and it breaks down even on a single platform (see //AndroidStudioAdapter...).
 But query, cquery, and aspects share the key fundamental flaw of operating on nodes not edges.

 ### References Used When Building

 There were a handful of existing implementations for getting compile commands from Bazel.
-None came particularly close to working well across platforms, falling into the gotchas listed in this doc.
+None came particularly close to working well across platforms we were trying, falling into the gotchas listed in this doc, but we really appreciate the effort that went into them and the learnings we gleaned.
 Here they are, categorized by type and problem, sorted by closest to working.

-The closest--and only aquery approach: https://github.com/thoren-d/compdb-bazel.
+The closest—and only aquery approach: https://github.com/thoren-d/compdb-bazel.
 It's Windows-clang-specific, but could be a good resource if we're ever trying to get things to work on Windows.
 We didn't add to it because it looked stale, had a somewhat inelegant approach, and wouldn't have had much reusable code.

 Action-listener-based approaches (see pros and cons above).
-These helped bootstrap our intial, action-listener-based implementation.
+These helped bootstrap our initial, action-listener-based implementation.

 - Medium-full implementation here, but has bugs associated with bazel structure, in addition to the execroot and wrapping issues discussed above.
 Perhaps bazel's directory structure has changed since it was released. https://github.com/vincent-picaud/Bazel_and_CompileCommands
   - It's based on [this gist](https://gist.github.com/bsilver8192/0115ee5d040bb601e3b7).